 You don’t need a dishwasher – you can absolutely wash baby bottles with dish soap.
 Just be sure to thoroughly wash your hands first.

 - How Do You Clean Baby Bottles While Traveling?

 If you’re traveling with your baby, simply follow the same cleaning instructions above.
 Just make sure you have a clean container (we love this collapsible dish tub), dish soap, and a bottle brush with you.

-If your baby bottles are made of glass or dishwasher-safe plastic, then they can be run in the dishwasher instead.
-To load the dishwasher, use the internal basket to clip the nipples upright during the full cycle and place all remaining bottle parts on the top rack.
-We recommend a hot water cycle and a heated drying cycle.
+If your baby bottles are made of glass or dishwasher-safe plastic, they can be run through the dishwasher.
+To load baby bottles in the dishwasher, use the internal basket to clip the nipples upright during the full cycle, then place all remaining bottle parts on the top rack.
+Choose a hot water and heated drying cycle.

-Can I Use Regular Dishwasher Detergent for Baby Bottles?
+- Do I Need a Safe Dishwasher Detergent for Baby Bottles?